Our Leadership Team

 As President of Sand Hill Foundation, Susan Ford Dorsey directs philanthropy for the organization.
 A leader in philanthropic activities and community service, she is dedicated to preserving our natural environment and improving the lives of local families.
 Susan serves on the boards of several nonprofit organizations, including Environmental Defense Fund and Lucile Packard Children’s Hospital.
-She also sits on various advisory committees at Stanford University, including the Freeman Spogli Institute, the Haas Center for Public Service and Center on Philanthropy and Civil Society.
+She also sits on various advisory committees at Stanford University, including the Freeman Spogli Institute, the Haas Center for Public Service and the School of Humanities and Sciences’ advisory board.

-Her past board service has included Menlo School, Monterey Bay Aquarium, Children’s Health Council, Common Sense Media, Peninsula Open Space Trust, and Silicon Valley Community Foundation.
+Her past board service has included Menlo School, Monterey Bay Aquarium, Children’s Health Council, Common Sense Media, Peninsula Open Space Trust, Palo Alto Medical Foundation, and Silicon Valley Community Foundation.

 Prior to Sand Hill Foundation, Susan was the founder and president of Health Innovations, a healthcare consulting firm specializing in business development, strategic planning, and marketing.

 Susan Lockwood has been on the Sand Hill Foundation board since the organization’s inception in 1995, and currently serves as Vice President.
 Since 1986, she has been employed as Chief Financial Officer of Ford Land Company, a real estate development and management firm founded by Tom Ford.
 She has broad experience in real estate finance and accounting.

 Susan completed her undergraduate degree in Business Administration at the University of California at Berkeley, and holds a CPA license in the state of California.
 She was born and raised in Menlo Park, where she lives with her husband and their three sons.